peter-yeh/TaskManager-on-rails/README.md

 ## Getting started

-Call these commands to ensure you have them installed
+1. Call these commands to ensure they are properly installed

       `ruby --version`

       `sqlite3 --version`

       `node --version`

       `yarn --version`

       `rails --version`

-Run `rails server` in the `TaskManager` folder
+1. Run `rails server` in the `TaskManager` folder

-Go to http://localhost:3000/ to view and use the app
+1. Go to http://localhost:3000/ to view and use the app